7 Real-Life Business Continuity Plan Examples You’ll Want to Read

 It was an outcome that could have turned out very differently.
 Only five years prior, the company had kept all of its client servers on site.
 But founder Willis Cantey made the right determination that this setup created too many risks.
 All it would take is one major on-site disruption to wipe out his entire business, as well as his clients’ businesses, potentially leaving him exposed to legal liabilities as well.

 Cantey thus implemented a more comprehensive business continuity plan and moved his clients’ servers off-site.
 And in doing so, he averted disaster.
+This makes for an excellent business continuity plan case study that demonstrates how proper planning can significantly reduce the risk of a major operational disruption.

 4) Computer virus infects UK hospital network